otalk/getScreenMedia/README.md

 ## What is this?

 A tiny browser module that gives us a simple API for getting access to a user's screen.
-It uses https://github.com/otalk/getUserMedia.

 It gives us a cleaner node.js-style, error-first API and cross-browser handling.
 No browser support checking necessary; lack of support is treated in the same way as when the user rejects the request: the callback gets passed an error as the first argument.

 Suitable for use with browserify/CommonJS on the client.

-If you're not using browserify or you want AMD support use `getscreenmedia.bundle.js`.
-Note that if no module system is detected it will attach a function called `getScreenMedia` to `window`.

 ## Installing